camdenboren/chat-script/README.md

     nix run github:camdenboren/chat-script

+Access app at link: http://127.0.0.1:7860/

-Scripts can be reembeded at any time by executing the following:
+Scripts can be reembedded at any time by executing the following:

     nix develop github:camdenboren/chat-script --command bash -c "python src/embeddings.py"

-Now, the nix run command can be rerun to run this app normally (no local install needed, though it may be convenient for dedicated servers, etc.).

-Access app at link: http://127.0.0.1:7860/

 <i>*Note: Ollama must be running in the background in order for the app to actually get a response- see <b>Setup</b> for commands.
-It's also worthwhile to make sure the LLM is running on your GPU, otherwise responses are unbearably slow</i>
+It's also worthwhile to make sure the LLMs are running on your GPU, otherwise responses are unbearably slow</i>
 </details>

 <details>